 - The transfer is the result of the death of a joint tenant or tenant by the entirety; or

-- The transfer is to a “relative” as the result of the death of the borrower.
+- The transfer is to a “relative” as the result of the death of the borrower; or

-(There are other exceptions, but these are the exceptions that specifically apply when the borrower dies).
+(There are other exceptions, but these are the exceptions that usually apply when the borrower dies).